ciaranj/connect-auth/README.md

 		Fixed various failure cases for nearly all strategies (utilising the new 'undefined' authentication type)
 		Migrated Foursquare strategy to OAuth2 (requires at least v0.9.3 of node-oauth)
 		New getglue strategy
+		logout now takes an (optional) callback [this should be the default that is used.]
  * 0.2.3
     Added support for BitBucket (Thanks simplegeo)
     Fixed bug introduced in 0.2.2 when dealing with strategies that 'fail'